 In addition to being strong on ease of use, CyberGhost is also powerful.
-It features one of the largest server networks in the VPN industry, with over 3,000 proxy servers in 60+ countries.
+It features one of the largest server networks in the VPN industry, with over 6,200 servers in 90 countries.
 This means your messenger connections will be fast enough to support high-definition video.
 Bandwidth and speed are both unlimited, meaning you never have to worry about experiencing any slowdown.
 Encryption protocols include OpenVPN’s UDP and TCP, as well as the faster but less secure L2TP.
 Last but not least, the zero-logging policy is one of the strongest in the industry.
 Not even your e-mail address is stored, making it virtually impossible to trace your identity and location.

 With 2,000+ servers in over 140 countries, PureVPN lets you use virtually any IP you want.
 This is helpful for using messenger apps safely, but that’s not all.
 You can get most localized messenger versions, local language and all, without having to move anywhere.
 All servers are available in all countries, so there’s never any need to pay extra.
 Each and every server is equipped with a 1Gbit connection, meaning you’ll never experience any slowdown.
 Moreover, there are no speed or bandwidth restrictions and up to 5 simultaneous connections, so you can use PureVPN as much as you want on all your devices at the same time.